nico-or/data_london_bikes/docs/process/load.md

 ## Attribute renaming

-New values for the trip attributes is assigned at load time to simplify SQL query writting.
+New values for the trip attributes is assigned at load time to simplify SQL query writing.

 | Original Field Name  | New Field Name     | DuckDB type |
 | -------------------- | ------------------ | ----------- |